DiamondDat/learning_ajax/README.md

 While there is no definitive standard, most web frameworks allow multiple values to be associated with a single field (e.g. `field1=value1&field1=value2&field2=value3`).

 For each field of the form, the query string contains a pair field=value.
 Web forms may include fields that are not visible to the user; these fields are included in the query string when the form is submitted.

+## URL Encoding
+HTML 5 specifies the following transformation for submitting HTML forms with the "get" method to a web server:
+* Characters that cannot be converted to the correct charset are replaced with HTML numeric character references
+* SPACE is encoded as '+' or '%20'
+* Letters (A–Z and a–z), numbers (0–9) and the characters '*','-','.' and '_' are left as-is
+* All other characters are encoded as %HH hex representation with any non-ASCII characters first encoded as UTF-8 (or other specified encoding)